 - Remove cookies from the baking sheet with a spatula and place on a wire rack to cool 10 minutes prior to devouring.

-*Use a good protein powder that's low sugar, that you like and would drink with water.
-A bad protein powder will equal a bad cookie.
+- Use a good protein powder that's low sugar, that you like and tastes good to give the cookies flavor.